 The source code is available on GitHub.
 Do me a favor and give it a star ⭐️ while you’re there!
-Let’s have a look at the major sections of the code.

 The Terminalwire server is split into two parts: